-Other differences between the two research methodologies are summarized in Table 5.2.
+Other differences between the two research methodologies are summarised in Table A.3.
 Data retrieval and analysis of quantitative respondent data are based on a comparison of data between all respondents.
 This places heavy demands on the measuring instrument (the questionnaire), which must be well structured (with different answering categories) and tested before the survey takes place.
-All respondents are given identical stimuli: that is, the same questions.
+All respondents are given identical stimuli, that is, the same questions.
 This approach will not usually give any problems, as long as the respondent group is homogeneous.
 However, if it is a heterogeneous group of respondents it is possible that the same question will be understood in different ways.
 This problem becomes especially intensified in cross-cultural surveys.

-Data retrieval and analysis of qualitative data, however, are characterized by a high degree of flexibility and adaptation to the individual respondent and his or her special background.
+Data retrieval and analysis of qualitative data, however, are characterised by a high degree of flexibility and adaptation to the individual respondent and his or her special background.
 Another considerable difference between qualitative and quantitative surveys is the source of data:

-- Quantitative techniques are characterized by a certain degree of distance as the construction of the questionnaire, data retrieval and data analysis take place in separate phases.
+- Quantitative techniques are characterised by a certain degree of distance as the construction of the questionnaire, data retrieval and data analysis take place in separate phases.
 Data retrieval is often done by people who have not had anything to do with the construction of the questionnaire.
-Here the measuring instrument (the questionnaire) is the critical element in the research process. - Qualitative techniques are characterized by proximity to the source of data, where data retrieval and analysis are done by the same person, namely, the interviewer.
-Data retrieval is characterized by interaction between the interviewer and the respondent, where each new question is to a certain degree dependent on the previous question.
+Here the measuring instrument (the questionnaire) is the critical element in the research process. - Qualitative techniques are characterised by proximity to the source of data, where data retrieval and analysis are done by the same person, namely, the interviewer.
+Data retrieval is characterised by interaction between the interviewer and the respondent, where each new question is to a certain degree dependent on the previous question.
 Here it is the interviewer and his or her competence (or lack of the same) which is the critical element in the research process.

 Qualitative techniques imply a less sharp separation between data retrieval and analysis/interpretation, since data retrieval (e.g. the next question in a personal interview) will be dependent on the interviewer's interpretation of the previous answer.
 The researcher's personal experience from fieldwork (data retrieval) is generally a considerable input into the analysis phase.
-In the following section the two most important qualitative research methods are presented.